 See Related: Things to Do in Monterey, California

 20. Enjoy a delicious meal at Nick’s Laguna Beach

 Address: 440 S Coast Hwy, Laguna Beach, CA 92651

 This is the best-rated restaurant in all of Laguna Beach, California.
-It is an open-air breezy restaurant that casually serves California comfort cuisine, such as bacon deviled eggs, fried asparagus, market salads, blackened halibut, veggie burgers, buttermilk fried chicken, and pan-seared Chilean sea bass.
+It is a breezy open-air restaurant that casually serves California comfort cuisine, such as bacon deviled eggs, fried asparagus, market salads, blackened halibut, veggie burgers, buttermilk fried chicken, and pan-seared Chilean sea bass.

 They also have an impressive menu of cocktails and wines, as well as a few cold beers.
-The butter cake is a smash hit that people absolutely adore and order over and over again.
+The butter cake is a smash hit that people absolutely adore and order repeatedly.
 The prime rib dip is very popular too.

-Not only is this small but mighty restaurant aesthetically pleasing, the food is too.
-The presentation is always perfect and appetizing, and of course, the food is also delicious.
+This small but mighty restaurant is aesthetically pleasing, and the food is too.
+The presentation is always perfect and tasty, and the food is delicious.
 The patio has a lovely setting and great energy throughout.